-If you are requesting social care information then please provide details of any family members who were also involved with social care.
-This will allow us to conduct a more thorough search of our social care records and allow us to provide you with more information
+If you are requesting social care information, provide details of any family members who were also involved with social care.
+This will allow us to conduct a more thorough search of our social care records and allow us to provide you with more information.

 The Council takes great care to ensure that personal data is only disclosed to those who are authorised to access it.
 For this reason you will need to provide a form of ID from each of the lists below in order to request your personal information.